top of page

 Narrated by Robert Shaw

-Directed by Donald Craigen
+Directed & Photographed by Ron Craigen

 Written by Edward Woods